-- You want a career in the science industries, medicine, teaching, catering & many other fields. - You want to develop an interest and enthusiasm for chemistry, including developing an interest in further study. - You wish to gain the skills and understanding to make decisions about the way chemistry affects your everyday life by applying concepts into contemporary areas of chemistry, including climate change, green chemistry, pharmaceuticals and chemical research. - You feel you are an effective problem-solver and are able to communicate efficiently both orally and with the written word. - You want a challenge in your academic studies. - You want an A-Level that is highly respected by both employers and universities.
+- You want a career in the science industries, medicine, teaching, catering & many other fields. - You want to develop an interest and enthusiasm for chemistry, including developing an interest in further study. - You wish to gain the skills and understanding to make decisions about the way chemistry affects your everyday life by applying concepts into contemporary areas of chemistry, including climate change, green chemistry, pharmaceuticals and chemical research. - You feel you are an effective problem-solver and are able to communicate efficiently both orally and with the written word - You want a challenge in your academic studies. - You want an A-Level that is highly respected by both employers and universities - You want to be at the forefront in the development of energy sources (eg. fuel cells used in electric cars) to replace fossil fuels (petrol, diesel, etc).
+There is now a concerted effort in this area across the world to mitigate the effects of climate and improve air quality.